ANALYSIS-Emergence of Guatemalan anti-graft champion shakes up election

 Ex-first lady, anti-graft candidate poised for Guatemala run-off

-(Reporting by Sofia Menchu, Dave Graham and Stephen Eisenhammer, Editing by Rosalba O'Brien)
+(Reporting by Sofia Menchu, Dave Graham and Stephen Eisenhammer; Editing by Rosalba O'Brien and Leslie Adler)

 ((dave.graham@thomsonreuters.com; +52 55 5282 7146; Reuters Messaging: dave.graham.thomsonreuters.com@reuters.net))